chKenza/N-Body-Simulation/README.md

     - A direct parallel approach using atomics
     - A direct parallel approach using thread-local arrays
     - The parallel Barnes-Hut algorithm
 - **sim.cpp** : Starts the GUI using GTKMM and allows switching between simulation modes (solar system, 3-body and 6-body problems, N random bodies, etc.).
-Particles are redrawn live using thread-parallel rendering for better responsiveness.
+Particles are rendered live in a sequential manner because Cairo, the rendering library, is not thread-safe.
+However, the particle data is updated concurrently in parallel threads to improve responsiveness.
 Also implements the accuracy and efficiency analyses.

 ## How to Run
 ### 1. Prerequisites